 There is one thing Timo Werner can put on his CV that very few others can boast; backing from arguably the best player in the world, Lionel Messi.
 In 2015, Messi chose 10 players who could be stars of the future, and they received huge sponsorship deals with Adidas.
 Werner was named in the list, along with Lyon’s Maxwell Cornet and LA Galaxy’s Gyasi Zardes.
 Some others are yet to make a huge impact, such as Kenedy and Accursio Bentivegna, but with the support of one of the all time greats, it won’t be from a lack of talent.

 So we have a talented, pacey, energetic striker, backed by Messi to achieve greatness, with four years of top flight experience, at the tender age of 20.
 Seems like a player a few teams would like to get their hands on, Liverpool and Leicester being the main English candidates.
+If his development continues, even the likes of Real Madrid will soon be interested, as his style of play would suit Los Blancos perfectly.
 However, with the shift towards counter attacking and pressing football, anyone would love Werner in their attacking lineup.